- For the most current recommendations, go to our 2019-20 Updates

 - 90% of flu deaths are in those over age 65, those under age 2 are also at high risk

-- The CDC recommends all persons over 6 months old be vaccinated, unless contraindicated
+- The CDC recommends all persons over 6 months old be vaccinated, unless contraindicated.
+For advice on screening patients check out our Flu Vaccine Tips

-- Live nasal flu vaccines (LAIV) are not recommended this season due to concerns that it is less effective than injectable options
+- Live nasal flu vaccines (LAIV) were not recommended during the 2016-17 season due to concerns that it is less effective than injectable options.

 - Latex-free vaccine is available for those with severe latex allergies